 Injection of Joint or Other Area.

-An injection procedure is one that is carried out with a special needle and x-ray machine is used to guide the needle into the correct area.
-The substance for injection is made up of local anaesthetic which blocks any pain, and a medication such as steroid or hyaluronic acid that reduces inflammation.
+An injection procedure is one that is carried out with a special needle and an x-ray machine is used to guide the needle into the correct area.
+The substance for injection is made up of local anaesthetic which blocks any pain, and a medication such as a steroid or hyaluronic acid (such as OSTENIL) that reduces inflammation.

 You will be seen by the surgeon the day before or the day of the operation.
 If you have any questions, now might be a good time to ask them.
 The surgeon may also take this opportunity to draw an arrow (mark) on you – to make sure the correct joint is operated upon.

-Then the surgeon will complete the operation by injecting the local anaesthetic and other medication such as steroid or hyaluronic acid.
+Then the surgeon will complete the operation by injecting the local anaesthetic and other medication such as steroids or hyaluronic acid.

 ADDITIONAL PROCEDURES It may be necessary to do additional procedures which may include:

-- Manipulation of the area to ensure that the medication reaches all area or to free a joint.
+- Manipulation of the area to ensure that the medication reaches all areas or to free a joint.

 When you wake up, you may feel sore or feel nothing at all for a while.
 The numbness may be due to a special injection some anaesthetists use.
 There may be a thick bandage around the injected area.

 You may be able to go home the same day as the operation, but you should discuss this with your surgeon.